 Brief intro: Juliet Starling is a normal high school student.
 She’s a cheerleader, has a sweet boyfriend, and even rides her bike to school.
 But Juliet has a dark secret….
 She’s a zombie hunter.
 On the morning of her birthday, there’s a zombie outbreak.
 Juliet, with help from her body-less boyfriend, two sisters, mom, and dad, must defeat the zombie apocalypse her classmate has unleashed upon the town before all hell breaks loose (literally).

 Review: Let me be perfectly clear with all of you: I do not typically like zombie games.
 Shocker.
-Mostly due to the fact a majority of zombie games are first-person shooters, I just do not enjoy them.
-There’s always exceptions to the rule, but luckily Lollipop Chainsaw is not a FPS (first-person shooter).
+Mostly due to the fact a majority of zombie games are first and third-person shooters, I just do not enjoy them.
+There’s always exceptions to the rule, but luckily Lollipop Chainsaw is not a FPS.
 One of the reasons why I picked up this game is because of her weapon.
 While it may not be completely “original,” it was definitely creative in ways I haven’t seen before.
 During the game play, your chainsaw gets upgraded quite a few times.
-You’re no longer just cutting through zombies, you also get to shoot them with your chainsaw blaster.
-Ha!
+You’re no longer just cutting through zombies, you also get to shoot them with your chainsaw blaster!

 Now if Juliet’s weapon didn’t intrigue you, her outfit most likely did.
 You start off in her cheer-leading outfit, and along the way you unlock more and more outfits.
 At the very end you get exclusive outfits.
 Depending on your platform, there’s different ones.
 I was pretty excited to get the High School of the Dead costumes.
 You can dress her up on the main screen and change outfits after level completions.
 I’ve always been a sucker for games that have alternate outfits.